 You don’t have to be a physics major to join.
 The club is the 2012 winner of an Aaron O. Hoff Award for making an outstanding contribution to the Lafayette community.

 The Physics Club is a chapter of the national Society of Physics Students (SPS), but there are no dues for the Physics Club and you are not required to join SPS.
 There are perks for joining SPS, including a subscription to Physics Today, the monthly publication of the American Institute of Physics, and the opportunity to participate in regional events with physics students at other colleges and universities.

-Other activities of the club include weekly tea, rocket-launching contests, showings of science fiction videos, ice cream socials, stargazing parties, and an annual picnic.
+Activities of the club have included weekly tea, rocket-launching contests, showings of videos, liquid nitrogen ice cream socials, and stargazing parties.